TomConlin/Sudiball/README.md

 The compound curve on the runners of a two foot Sudiball with a 3/4" thick edge is under six thousandths of an inch, since the square edge is tangent to the sphere.
-This means just breaking the edge with sandpaper does a pretty good job of forming the desired curve.
-Sticking adhesive back sandpaper to the ground ring and swirling it about is enough.
+This means just breaking the edge with sandpaper does a pretty good job of forming the desired curve. i.e. Sticking adhesive back sandpaper to the ground ring and swirling it about is enough.

-There are two sizes of vector drawing and two formats in the "vector_files" directory Both are designed to use 3/4" material.
-So far, the 24" has been scaled in half and used with 3/8" material and to a third to use 1/4" material.

-The postscript can be printed on paper glued to whatever and cut out for quick tests the DXF may need some cleanup before feeding to a machine, i.e cross-hairs removed.

 If you do something fun with these let me know I will set up a rouges gallery at some point.